-Android system ranks the first among mobile operating systems due to its vast user base of 2.5 billion people.
-As of June 2020, Android users were able to choose between 2.96 million apps, making Google Play the app store with the biggest number of available apps.
+Android system ranks the first among mobile operating systems due to its vast user base of 2.8 billion people.
+As of the first quarter of 2021, Android users were able to choose between 3.48 million apps, making Google Play the app store with the biggest number of available apps.

 Based on the vast majority of existing smartphones, Android is often considered to be the best OS when it comes to building custom mobile apps.
 Since Android is considered a highly customizable operating system with a vast global support community, many developers prefer Android.
 With the growth of Android frameworks and libraries for developers, it can be difficult to choose which frameworks and libraries to use in a project.
 In this article, we will help you to choose an Android framework and library for your app development projects.

 The Android Software Development Kit (SDK) is a set of tools for developing applications for the Android platform, including:

 - Relevant documentation for Android application interfaces (APIs)

 - Sample source code